lttb/postjss/README.md

 }
 ```

-You are free to use all PostCSS feature and custom `prejss syntax` (see bellow)
+You are free to use all PostCSS feature and custom `postjss syntax` (see bellow)

-> Notice that if you are using `stylelint` and `property-no-unknown` rule, you need to set an option like this (it's required for current prejss parser implementation):
+> Notice that if you are using `stylelint` and `property-no-unknown` rule, you need to set an option like this (it's required for current postjss parser implementation):
 > `property-no-unknown: [true, { ignoreProperties: ['/\$\^var__/'] }]`

 ### As a separate styles file